pepov/k8sblog/_posts/2022-12-14-vcluster-in-rancher-mit-crossplane-en.md

 author: eumel8
 ---

 A very interesting use case is described in [this tutorial to deploy a monolith](https://github.com/salaboy/from-monolith-to-k8s/tree/main/platform/crossplane-vcluster).
 I started to think about a [vcluster operator](https://github.com/eumel8/vcluster-operator) to deploy vcluster for the masses.
-In fact the main deploy method of vcluster is a Helm chart (which basicly deployed a statefulset with k3s running), and Crossplane has a [Helm Provider](https://github.com/crossplane-contrib/provider-helm).
+In fact the main deploy method of vcluster is a Helm chart (which basically deployed a statefulset with k3s running), and Crossplane has a [Helm Provider](https://github.com/crossplane-contrib/provider-helm).
 Crossplane is a tool to extend your Kubernetes API with your own resources, like `kind: vcluster`.
 You can manage this resources in the same way like main Kubernetes resources: